espocrm/documentation/docs/extensions/sales-pack/prices.md

 When a product is added to an order and there's no price found in a related Price Book or there's no related Price Book, the Default Price Book will be used.
 If there's no Default Price Book, the price from the Product record will be used.

-When a user changes the quantity of an order line, the system will look up the new unit price for that quantity.
+When a user changes the quantity in an order item, the system will look up the new unit price for that quantity.
 If there's such, it will prompt the user to apply the new unit price.
 The user can reject and leave the previous price.

 ### Rules